 The following illustrates that there are more costs to buying a home than just the purchase price.

-Buying or building a house in New Zealand if you are from overseas
+Buying or building a house if you are not from New Zealand

-From 22 October 2018, the rules for overseas people buying or building residential property in New Zealand are changing.
+The rules for overseas people buying or building residential property in New Zealand changed in October 2018.